DennisSmuda/dennissmuda-website/content/bevy-run-get-started.md

 }
 ```

-You should now `cargo run` your project and confirm everything was setup correctly!
-It will probably take a while on your first go.
+You should now `cargo run` your project and confirm everything was done correctly.
+It will probably take a while on your first go, subsequent runs will be faster, once the dependencies are installed.

 ## Making a window